CloudLabsAI-Azure/CAF-Secure-Methodology/02-secure-application.md

  ## **Task 3: Application Gateway WAF Custom Rule to block IP**

-  In this task, you will log in into the Jump VM to configure the Custom rules for firewall policy and will publish the web application within the VM and from the Lab VM to check the application's reachability.
+In this task, you will block access from the Lab VM to the Jump VM by configuring a Firewall Policy custom rule.
+The rule will deny access to the web application by adding the Lab VM’s Public IP in the deny rule.

  1. In the Azure portal, search for **Virtual Machine (1)** and select it from the results (2).